celery/ceps/draft/celery-5-high-level-architecture.rst

 Router
 ------

-The Router is responsible for managing the connection to a message broker and consuming messages from the broker.
+The Router is responsible for managing the connection to a :term:`message broker` and consuming :term:`messages <Message>` from the :term:`message broker`.

-The Router can maintain a connection to a cluster of message brokers or even clusters of message brokers.
+The Router can maintain a connection to a cluster of :term:`message brokers <message broker>` or even clusters of :term:`message brokers <message broker>`.

 Data Source
 +++++++++++